 - Jump clear, keeping both feet together and without touching the equipment and the ground at the same time.
-Land with your feet together. - Shuffle at least 30 feet away with small steps, keeping both feet close together and on the ground at all times. - Do not run or take large steps.
-When equipment contacts a line, electricity spreads out in the ground like ripples in a pond and the voltage decreases with distance from the point of contact.
-If your legs bridge two areas of different voltage, you could be killed.
+Land with your feet together.

+- Shuffle at least 30 feet away, keeping both feet close together and on the ground at all times.
+Shuffle by sliding your feet on the ground in a heel-to-toe motion.

+- Do not run or take large steps.

+When equipment contacts a line,

+electricity spreads out in the ground

+like ripples in a pond, and the voltage

+decreases with distance from the point

+of contact.
+If your legs bridge two areas

+of different voltage, you could be killed.